PEOPLE

 annie nikunen,

-flute & Artistic planning and communications manager
+flute & DIRECTOr of Artistic planning and communications

 NYC-based composer, flutist, dancer and choreographer Annie Nikunen merges sound, physicality, and space.
 Rooted in collective yet personal experiences, her work and performance have spanned diverse mediums including concert, film, radio, installation and Live Art, and genres such as experimental, classical, opera, theater, indie rock, jazz, Baroque and Taizé.
 She is inspired by sounds evoking movement and narratives reflecting human dynamics, inviting personal interpretation.
 Trained in ballet, she expanded into including and studying other movement styles, forming an amalgamated language of universal movements guided by emotion and ephemeral installation.
 As former Business Manager, Classical Head and DJ at WKCR as well as Resident Composer/Choreographer of Periapsis Music & Dance, she further synthesized her roles in sound and movement.
 Nikunen dissects compositional methodology through movement, and her theoretical understanding of music informs her choreography.